 35Vrms must be generated to drive each KT88 between each g1 and k.

 each 2k2, but they have opposite phase.
-The
+The bootstrapped anode 2k2

-supplies an input grid voltage at V4 which is 35Vrms greater than the Output voltage
+grid voltage at V4 which is 35Vrms greater than the Output voltage

 and to do that with low THD.
 EL34 in triode has been chosen.

 would NOT use a paralleled 6SN7, 6CG7 etc. The EL34 is a man for a